EXHIBIT 06⬡ PEDAGOGICAL SNARK MODEL

 — protocol log —

 What this teaches: SNARK systems separate private witness data from public claims, and let verifiers run small checks over proof objects and public inputs.
-Real systems add finite-field circuits, polynomial commitments, setup assumptions, and formal security proofs.
+This toy envelope deliberately includes w so you can inspect its computed relation; it does not provide witness privacy.
+Real systems add finite-field circuits, polynomial commitments, setup assumptions, zero-knowledge witness hiding, and formal security proofs.